siph/blog/03/functional_json_filter_and_manipulation_with_jq.md

 JQ can accept either a file that contains the JSON, or JSON piped through stdin.
 This allows you to do pretty cool things like pipe the body of a curl request into JQ, apply some business logic to derive a new JSON body, and pipe that body back into another curl request to send to a remote server.
 The following examples are going to be ran against some made-up status style JSON and fed in as a program argument.
+You can use [jqplay.com](https://www.jqplay.org/) to try out JQ in the browser and to help build complex commands.
 ```JSON
 # config.json
 {